strangerstudios/sitewide-sales/readme.txt

 1. Create a new `Sitewide Sale` under `Sitewide Sales` > `Add New`.

 == Changelog ==
+= 1.4.3 - 2025-10-29 =
+* BUG FIX: Fixed an issue where the close banner functionality was not working as expected. #180 (@andrelimwaza)

 = 1.4.2 - 2025-10-17 =
 * SECURITY: Improved security by sanitization and escaping of output data. #177 (@andrelimwaza)
 * ENHANCEMENT: Improved localizations and text domains for better translation support. #176 (@andrewlimaza)